Bulimia Relapse: Signs and Prevention

 What Does Bulimia Relapse Look Like?

-A typical bulimia relapse involves one of three behaviors.
-(2,3)
+A typical bulimia relapse involves engaging in at least one of three behaviors with increasing frequency.3

-A binge-eating episode is a surefire symptom of a bulimia relapse.
-But you can also experience subtle diet signs, including these:
+A restrict-and-binge episode is a symptom of a bulimia relapse.
+Signs you might be heading toward a relapse include:

 • Worrying over the calories in each bite of food you take